kalehmann/PySFedit/Readme.md

 # PySFedit

 ## Summary
-PySFedit ist an editor for pc screen fonts written in Python3 with the Gtk+-binding pygobject.
+PySFedit is an editor for pc screen fonts written in Python3 with the Gtk+-binding pygobject.

 The main features of the application are creating headers for a font,